Azure-Samples/azure-servicebus-messaging-samples/README.md

+# CAUTION!
+CAUTION!
+CAUTION!

+THIS REPOSITORY IS WORK IN PROGRESS (February 2016).

+NOT ALL CODE IS VERIFIED TO BE WORKING CORRECTLY AND THE DOCUMENTATION CONTAINS ERRORS OR MAY NOT BE CURRENT.

+MORE THAN EVER: THIS CODE IS PROVIDED *AS IS* BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION ANY IMPLIED WARRANTIES OR CONDITIONS OF TITLE, FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY OR NON-INFRINGEMENT.

+> You're more than welcome to look over my shoulder and check things out, though
+>
+>   - Clemens

 #Azure Service Bus Messaging samples

 This repository contains the official set of samples for the Azure Service Bus Messaging service (Standard and Premium), illustrating all core